HK2023 - Climate crisis and systemic risks: Lessons Learned from COVID-19

 Sciences, Impacts of Climate Extremes, Critical Infrastructures, Data

 Sciences, DRR, Economics and Transport Chains, Food Systems, Governance

 and Law, Health & Psychology and Systemic Risks).
 Applicants can win

 one of up to 25 grants to take part in the Herrenhausen Conference

-"Climate Crisis and Systemic Risks: Lessons Learned from COVID-19" in
+"Climate Related Systemic Risks: Lessons Learned from Covid-19" in